-- Experience of independently managing a discrete area of a research project - Experience of actively collaborating in the development of research articles for publication
+- Experience of independently managing a discrete area of a larger research project - Experience of co-authoring inter-disciplinary papers. - Knowledge of basic principles and requirements of sensitive data governance and processing.

 Pre-employment screening

 Standard checks

 If you are offered the post, the offer will be subject to standard pre-employment checks.
 You will be asked to provide: proof of your right-to-work in the UK; proof of your identity; and (if we haven't done so already) we will contact the referees you have nominated.
 You will also be asked to complete a health declaration so that you can tell us about any health conditions or disabilities for which you may need us to make appropriate adjustments.